Get an Italy Investment Visa

 You can apply at the embassy in your home country.
 Every single legal question and Italian residency issues you have can be handled quickly and professionally by our lawyers.

-This document is a residence Visa that’s granted by the Italian Ministry of Economic Development to non-EU citizens.
-They must invest in strategic assets that will have benefits to the future development of Italy.
+The Italy Investment Visa, also called the Italian Golden Visa is a residency granted to non-EU citizens by the Italian Ministry of Economic Development provided they invest in strategic assets that will have benefits to the future development of Italy.

 Our FAQ can help you if you have any additional questions.

-How do I get a Investment Visa in Italy?
+How do I get an Italian Golden Visa Visa in Italy?

-There main way to apply directly in your country of residence with the local Consulate.
+The way to apply for the Italian Golden Visa from your country of origin is with the local Consulate.
 This will grant you a two-year residence visa and you can extend this after arriving in Italy if needed.

 The investor must be able to invest between €250,000 and €2,000,000 in Italy.
 They must also provide proof that they have accommodation and enough funds to support their lifestyle and family’s, if necessary.

 1. Make an investment

 The journey starts with selecting the best investment for you.
 This can be a €250,000 investment in a local startup or buying €2,000,000 of Italian government bonds.
 We recommend opening a bank account in Italy to make this process easier and our team of lawyers can open an account for you on your behalf with Power of Attorney.